chenxshuo/chenxshuo.github.io/_pages/about.md

 ### News

+- **July 2024** Our paper on adversarial attacks on MLLMs with CoT! [paper](https://arxiv.org/abs/2402.14899) got accepted at COLM 2024.
+Congradulations to all co-authors!

 - **June 2024** We are co-organizing an [ELISE Workshop on Semantic, Symbolic and Interpretable Machine Learning ](https://ellis-ssiml.github.io/) with TU Darmstadt, in beautiful Helsinki!